Parts A, B & D Addiction Treatment Coverage — 2026

 Everything you need to know about using Medicare for addiction treatment.
 Can't find your answer?
 Call us free — (844) 561-0606

 Find addiction treatment coverage details for every major insurance plan.
-Each page includes full coverage tables, cost breakdowns, FAQs, and official resources.

 We call Medicare directly, verify your addiction treatment benefits in real time, and match you with in-network accredited programs.
 Free, confidential, no obligation.